bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 ![](./fig1.svg)

-Here we can see that for nop counts 14-28 and 44-50 there are about 50ns per invocation difference between the slowest and fastest function.
-Let's see what is the difference between individual functions (NOP_COUNT=14)
+Here we can see that usually discrepancy is under 5ns, but for nop counts 14-28 and 44-50 there are 30-50ns per invocation difference between the slowest and fastest function.

+Let's see what is the difference between individual functions for some particular value of NOP_COUNT=14.

 ```console
 $ NOP_COUNT=14 cargo run --release 2>&1 | sort